wheval/sendpay/ROADMAP.md

 ## 🎯 Project Overview

 SendPay is a **Starknet-based onramp/offramp platform** that enables seamless conversion between USDC/STRK and Nigerian Naira (NGN) through bank transfers.
-The platform is currently **85% complete** with a solid foundation requiring critical integrations for production deployment.
+The platform is currently **95% complete** with a solid foundation requiring minimal integrations for production deployment.

 ## 📊 Current Status Summary